Freight Management: Solving real-world problems using GCP data tools

 Helping a freight management customer prepare better for heavy traffic and congestion

-Earlier this month we were asked by GCP to demo the power of their data tools to a prospective customer who are new to the world of Public Cloud and want to find new ways to use their data to drive efficiency, reduce cost and provide real time reporting for their business needs.
+We were asked by GCP to demo the power of their data tools to a prospective customer who are new to the world of Public Cloud and want to find new ways to use their data to drive efficiency, reduce cost and provide real time reporting for their business needs.